bnlove/bnlove.github.io/_posts/2019-01-14-intro-to-level1-functions.md

 {:toc} -->

-[My post about Vitruvia Concept 4](/placing-multiple-bricks) discussed how to place the following sequnce of bricks.
+[My post about Vitruvia Concept 4](/placing-multiple-bricks) discussed how to place the following sequence of bricks.

 1. Put a 1x1 GREEN brick at location (4,3).
 2. Put a 2x1 BLUE brick at location (1,0).